shiftkey/brendanforster.com/content/notes/fixing-invalid-git-paths-on-windows.md

 #### Note

- - All of these operations are being run inside Git Bash that ships with Git for Windows - if you are trying to perform the same actions in a different shell then they're likely to fail.
+ - All of these operations are being run inside Git Bash that ships with [Git for Windows](https://gitforwindows.org/) - if you are trying to perform the same actions in a different shell then they're likely to fail.
  - These instructions are tailored to one repository.
 You'll need to adapt these based on the problem file paths you encounter in your situation.
- - This repository should be fixed soon, so you probably be able to reproduce the same behaviour by literally running the same commands.
+ - This repository should be fixed soon, so you probably won't be able to reproduce the same behaviour by literally running the same commands.

 ## The Scene - A Failing Clone